-In the summer of 2005, I joined Jen Becker, and fellow delegates from the British Columbia Paleontological Symposium for an impromtu late night tour of Wolverine River, one of many prolific research sites of Lisa Buckley, a magnificent vertebrate paleontologist working in the Tumbler Ridge area of British Columbia.
+In the summer of 2005, I joined Jen Becker, and fellow delegates from the British Columbia Paleontological Symposium for an impromptu late night tour of Wolverine River, one of many prolific research sites of Lisa Buckley, a magnificent vertebrate paleontologist working in the Tumbler Ridge area of British Columbia.

 There are two types of footprints at the Wolverine River Tracksite - theropods (at least four different sizes) and ankylosaurs.
-The prints featured in this photo were layed down by ankylosaurs.
+The prints featured in this photo were laid down by ankylosaurs.
 Many of the prints are so shallow that they can only be recognised by the skin impressions pressed into the tracks.

 At Wolverine, we filled in the dinosaur trackways with water and then lit them by lamplight to mysterious effect.